 Another one of the best budget ukuleles for kids is this POMAIKAI wooden ukulele and carry case.

 This small ukulele comes in a variety of super fun colors, making it appealing for kids.
 And the body is made from basswood.
+Check out the latest prices and more details.

 Buy this POMAIKAI Starter Uke on AmazonBUY ON AMAZON

 This is another great ukulele for beginners.
 This ukulele set comes with a Sapele wood ukulele (with Aquila strings attached), a gig bag, digital tuner, extra set of Aquila strings, a kids ukulele strap, and a polishing cloth.
+Check out the latest prices and more details.

 Buy this Ranch 23 Inch Concert Wooden Ukulele on AmazonBUY ON AMAZON